Pastoral Care Approach

 Pastoral Care in the Primary Years

 In the Primary Years, students develop and grow in many different ways and are challenged to extend their range of personal skills.
-The most important pastoral carer for the Primary student is the classroom teacher with additional specialised support from the Director of Early Learning, the Head and Deputy Head of Primary, our part-time Primary Psychologists and the College Chaplain.
+The most important pastoral carer for the Primary student is the classroom teacher with additional specialised support from the Deputy Head of Primary (Pastoral), the Head and Deputy Head of Primary, our part-time Primary Psychologist and the College Chaplain.
 All class teachers across Primary are ably assisted by teacher aides, ensuring that each girl feels valued and safe in the school environment.

 Camps are a highlight for older students and form part of the leadership development that is integral to our Year 4, 5, 6 and 7 programs.
 Girls are also encouraged to put their hearts into helping others and all are involved in our Service Learning program.